Teacher

 Chalkboard

-After switching from being a geologist to being a professor, my life’s work has been to help my students grow into more effective planetary citizens.
-Teaching is what I do.
-More important than my sharing of content is to help them think about it.
+After switching from being a geologist to being a professor in 1979, my life’s work has mainly been to help my students grow into more effective planetary citizens.
+That’s forty five years and counting.
+Teaching is what I do, more so than researching or writing.
 This is true whether I’m standing in front of the class, guiding a field trip, sitting in a seminar, writing course texts, supervising an online course, or publishing articles and books.
-The centrality of teaching was manifest in June 1973 when I was certified by the State of Minnesota to teach high-school science.
-It remains true today as I help teach UCONN’s Honors Core curriculum, and co-advise graduate students.
+The centrality of teaching was manifest as early as June 1973 when I was certified by the State of Minnesota to teach high-school science.
+It remains central today across the span from first-year seminars for the Honors Program to co-advising PhD students in the Department of Earth Sciences.
+In 2023, a team I’m leading won the annual Teaching, Learning, and Student Success Award from UConn’s College of Liberal Arts and Sciences for ERTH 1000E – The Human Epoch: Living in the Anthropocene.

 Link to: Academic appointments — Courses — Students

 Photo: Chalkboard in my old office.
-I took this photo after a student walked in and asked what it signified.
+I took this photo after a student walked in and asked me what the scribbling signified.
 I couldn’t remember.
-That episode helped me realize that my thinking was largely visual and abstract .
-The picture of Millard Fillmore involves a family story, though my students often ask: “Who’s the geologist?”
+That episode helped me realize that my thinking has always been largely visual and conceptual.
+The picture of Millard Fillmore provokes students to ask: “Who’s the geologist?”